B2B SaaS Case Study

 - Key Insights:

-- Admins focus on exceptions and edge cases, not ideal workflows.
+- Admins focus on exceptions and edge cases.

-- Audit logs are used after problems occur, not as an early-warning tool.
+- Audit logs are used after problems occur, not as early warnings.

 Dashboard